yarkhinephyo/15-213-computer-systems-notes/19-20 - Dynamic Memory Allocation.md

 **Allocating explicit free list**: Updates 6 pointers.
 Split as necessary.

 **Freeing explicit free list**

 LIFO policy inserts the freed block at the beginning of the free list.
-Constant time but may cause worse fragmentation.
+Constant time (to free) but may cause worse fragmentation.

 Address-ordered policy inserts the freed block so that free list blocks are in address order.
 Decreases fragmentation but requires a search algorithm.

 **LIFO policy illustration**

 Free block at the front, allocated block at the back.

 ![](images/Pasted%20image%2020220118225402.png)